Early February at Cluny & Kenmore Winter Week.......

 Explore this magical woodland garden and discover some of Perthshire’s most fascinating plants and wildlife.

-The Mastertons had a particular interest in Himalayan plants which thrive in the garden’s perfect conditions.
+The Mastertons had a particular interest in Himalayan plants which thrive in the Cluny's perfect conditions.
 Many of the seeds they grew are now large trees, such as the Tibetan cherry, notable for its mahogany peeling bark.
 Perennials that flourish here include lilies (including some over 4m high) and Meconopsis (blue poppy).
 Since 1987 the garden has been cared for by their daughter Wendy and her husband John Mattingley.

 Please